wandersick/englishize-cmd/README.md

 8. Ensure the outputs which your scripts catch are always in English
 9. Administrator rights are required.
 It asks for rights to elevates itself (Does not elevate over network mapped drives)
 10. Parameter `/quiet` can be used to suppress confirmation messages for unattended usage.
 (Only works when existing Command Prompt is run elevated)
-11. Supports from Windows Vista/7 to 10 (or Windows Server 2008 to 2019)
+11. Supports Windows Vista and later, as well as their server versions only, including Windows 10 or Windows Server 2019
 12. Portable by default.
-Optional installer enables `EnglishizeCmd` and `RestoreCmd` commands globally (in Command Prompt and Run prompt.
-For PowerShell, the commands would be `EnglishizeCmd.bat` and `RestoreCmd.bat`)
+Optional installer enables `EnglishizeCmd` and `RestoreCmd` commands globally.
+(The commands including the extensions would be `EnglishizeCmd.bat` and `RestoreCmd.bat`)

 ## Background